Who Do I Sue For San Bernardino National Forest Pothole Crashes?

 What is Sovereign Immunity?

-Sovereign immunity is a legal doctrine that protects governments from being sued without their consent.
+Sovereign immunity is a legal doctrine that protects governments from being sued without consent.
 It is based on the principle that the government, as a sovereign entity, cannot be subjected to legal proceedings or held liable for its actions unless it consents to be sued.

 At the federal level, the principle of sovereign immunity is embodied in the doctrine of “governmental immunity,” which generally shields the federal government from lawsuits seeking monetary damages.
 However, the U.S. government has partially waived its sovereign immunity through the Federal Tort Claims Act (FTCA), which allows individuals to sue the federal government for certain tortious acts committed by its employees.